Shilajit Risks and Side Effects: Safe Use Tips

 Why Know the Risks and Side Effects of Shilajit?

 Shilajit offers many benefits, but like any supplement, there are potential risks.
 Impure Shilajit can contain heavy metals, and excessive use can cause side effects.
 In Europe, with growing popularity, it's essential to use safely.
-From recent studies (2026), Shilajit is safe at recommended doses, but contamination is a major risk.
-According to WebMD, unpurified Shilajit may contain harmful heavy metals, leading to toxicity.
+Shilajit is generally safe at recommended doses, but contamination is a major risk.
+Unpurified Shilajit may contain harmful heavy metals, leading to toxicity.
 This is why understanding the risks is crucial for safe consumption.
 The global Shilajit market is expanding, but with it comes the influx of low-quality products from unregulated sources.
 By knowing the side effects and how to mitigate them, you can enjoy the benefits without worry.
 For instance, contaminated Shilajit has been linked to cases of lead poisoning in some users, as reported in medical journals.
 This guide aims to empower you with knowledge to choose high-quality, tested products and use them responsibly.
 Want to learn more about Shilajit?
 Check our ultimate Shilajit guide, 6 benefits of Shilajit, how to use Shilajit, best Shilajit brands, Altai vs Himalayan Shilajit, Shilajit resin vs tablets, buy pure Shilajit, Shilajit fulvic acid, Shilajit types comparison, Shilajit for men, Shilajit for women, Shilajit experiences, Shilajit for sport, Shilajit in Ayurveda, where to buy Shilajit Europa, Shilajit price comparison, and Shilajit certifications.

-Vitadote’s Shilajit is lab-tested for purity and fulvic acid content, backed by certifications like NVWA (REF: 202341141-V02), HACCP (full supply chain), and KOAG/KAG (REF: 10156-0524-913), ensuring a safe and potent product.
-This commitment to quality minimizes risks associated with contamination, making Vitadote a trusted choice for safe Shilajit use.
+Vitadote’s Shilajit is lab-tested per batch for purity and fulvic acid content, and is NVWA-verified (REF: 202341141-V02), HACCP- and GMP-certified (full supply chain), KOAG/KAG-approved (REF: 10156-0924-1748 & 10156-0524-913), and registered with the Belgian FOD (AS 5557/1).
+This commitment to quality helps minimize contamination risks, supporting a pure, potent product and making Vitadote a trusted choice for safe Shilajit use.

 Possible Side Effects of Shilajit